 Let’s meet Joe.

 The Stockbridge land gift was a sham.
-White settlers encroached on the land, while racist laws made it impossible for Indigenous community members to protect their ownership or even own businesses.
+White settlers quickly encroached on the land.
+Racist laws made it nearly impossible for the Mohicans to protect their property or even own businesses.

 In 1777, Shauquethqueat became Chief Sachem of the Stockbridge Mohicans.
 During his time as leader, he asked the Massachusetts government to protect what they had been given: “[w]e and our fathers had once been the rightful possessor of all your Country,” he wrote in one letter.